 Welcome to Keynsham Film Works

+Everyone’s welcome, bring your friends and enjoy a drink with the film – if you’re trying us out for the first time (where have you been?) it’s £5 on the door.
 We screen films to members and visitors on the first Thursday of the month from September to June at The Space – which is the new building above the library.
 Doors open at 7.15 for a 7.45 start.
-We can get quite busy and (so far) seats are on a first come first served basis, there’s no booking in advance it’s simply pay on the door (£5).
+We can get quite busy and (so far) seats are on a first come first served basis, there’s no booking in advance.